a19836/bloxtor/INSTALL.md

 	Note that you must have your apache (or web server) configured to read the htaccess settings, having the following options in your vhost:
 		AllowOverride All

-		#in case you have symbolic links in your root directory
+		#(optional) in case you have symbolic links in your root directory
 		Options FollowSymLinks

 	(optional) For security and performance reasons, we recommend you to update your php.ini files with: